-Whilst all children should be protected, St. Margaret's-at-Cliffe Primary School acknowledge that some groups of children are potentially at greater risk of harm.
+• Whilst all children should be protected, St. Mary's CEP (VA) School acknowledge that some groups of children are potentially at greater risk of harm.
+This can include the following groups:

 5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)